qdread/glmm-workshop-dec2022/install.md

 - Ensure that "install dependencies" is selected.
 - Click "Install."

-## Downloading the example datasets
+### Downloading the worksheets and example datasets

-The example datasets will be available for download on this page.
+The worksheets and example datasets will be available for download on this site.
 I will provide a link closer to the date of the course.